groundhoggwp/holler-box/readme.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.hollerwp.com/pricing/).

 == Changelog ==

+= 2.3.6 (2024-05-02) =
+* FIXED Groundhogg display conditions not showing if the Groundhogg admin bar widget was hidden.

 = 2.3.5 (2023-12-19) =
 * IMPROVED The efficiency of stats tracking